-Perhaps enough people have bought the anti-Honolulu hype, and no one goes there anymore because it’s too crowded, as the great sage of the most overrated team in baseball history once said (assuming that’s one of the things he said that he really said), but we didn’t find it anywhere near the mob scene we’d been warned to expect.
+Perhaps enough people have bought the anti-Honolulu hype, and no one goes there anymore because it’s too crowded, but we didn’t find it anywhere near the mob scene we’d been warned to expect.

 That’s what came from the American side of the breakfast buffet.